Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 Each team member has a stress profile assigned to them, which indicates how many hours they should work in a given day or week.
 If a new shift puts someone’s hours over their limit for the day or week, they are said to be "stressed" and won't be recommended.

-In the example below, Binny's Stress Profile is set to indicate she works a maximum of 2 days per week.
+In the example below, Aki's Stress Profile is set to indicate they a maximum of 2 days per week.
 When a third shift is added a "Not recommended - Stressed" warning is given.

 To resolve this, you may: